MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 this is the need for in-order reliable delivery of frames carrying HPACK data (HEADERS, CONTINUATION, PUSH_PROMISE).

+While the ability to reuse HTTP/2 framing is useful, the double-mux layer is unwieldy and has proved unpopular in the working group.
+This section presents an alternate mapping preserving some HTTP/2 code, but delegating all multiplexing to the QUIC layer.

 QPACK would permit header data to be on-stream with the request/response bodies, but some framing is still required.
 It would be possible (and perhaps desirable) to introduce a simplified version of HTTP/2's framing on each QUIC stream.

+## Stream usage {#stream-usage}

+In both QUIC and HTTP/2, odd-numbered streams are client-initiated, while even-numbered streams are server-initiated.
+A single HTTP transaction spans two streams, differentiated by the next stream bit.
+This means that the client's first request occurs on QUIC streams 5 and 7, the second on stream 9 and 11, and so on.
+This amounts to the second least-significant bit differentiating the two streams in a request.

+The payload of each frame type is unmodified from HTTP/2 unless otherwise noted.
+Frames which would be sent on stream zero in HTTP/2 are sent on QUIC stream 3.

+Because stream creation does not depend on particular frames, the requirement that a stream begin only with HEADERS is omitted.

+The second stream is used to carry any message payload, eliminating the DATA frame.
+The first stream is the request control stream and is used to carry all other frames which would have been on-stream in HTTP/2.

 ## On-Stream Framing Definition